Fight and fire leave 18 dead at Indonesian nightclub

-Sorong, Indonesia, Jan 25, 2022 (AFP) – At least 18 people have died after a clash between two local groups set off a fire at a nightclub in Sorong, in Indonesia’s West Papua province, police said.
+At least 18 people died after a clash between two local groups caused a fire at a nightclub in Sorong, in Indonesia’s West Papua province, police said.

-“The clash took place at 23:00 on Monday.
-It was a conflict that extended into a clash on Saturday,” Ary Nyoto Setiawan, Sorong’s police chief, said in a statement.
+“The confrontation took place at 23:00 on Monday.
+It was a conflict that extended into a clash on Saturday,” Sorong police chief Ary Nyoto Setiawan said in a statement.

 One victim was stabbed and the other 17 died in the fire at the Double O nightclub.